ebuchman/blog/content/posts/bitcoin.md

 Proof-of-Stake, though, is not a panacea.
 Powerful as it is, it will never be able to provide the same guarantees as Proof-of-Work, no matter how close it thinks it can approximate them for practical purposes.
-And thus while Proof-of-Stake is unequivocally the immediate future of blockchains, Bitcoin's Proof-of-Work, and Bitcoin itself, is not to be dismissed so quickly.
+And by necessity, Proof-of-Stake architectures are *much* more complex than Proof-of-Work.
+Like an order of magnitude or two more complex.
+There's a lot to be said about the value and importance of simplicity in systems design.
+Compared to other chains, Bitcoin is also committed to a much slower pace of evolution.
+Some take this as a sign of ossification, as if Bitcoin is dead technology and cannot evolve.
+But Bitcoin in it's history has managed to rapidly respond to software bugs, has gone through at least one major upgrade ("Segwit"), and has another upgrade scheduled this year ("Taproot").
+As other chains experiment with more rapid evolution, Bitcoin remains committed to being a slow and steady backbone for the much larger ecosystem.
+Thus while Proof-of-Stake is unequivocally the immediate future of blockchains, Bitcoin's Proof-of-Work, and Bitcoin itself, with its greater simplicity and commitment to a more conservative evolution, is not to be dismissed so quickly.

 But Proof-of-Work and Proof-of-Stake are also not the end of the story.
 In my talk on [Stakeholders and Statemachines][stakeholders-and-statemachines],